 Just imagine the fund was a company, and that company had an IPO.
 Then the public could buy in to that Mutual Fund on a per share basis.
 Its actually a major advance for fund investing.

 The best investment decision for you depends on a lot of factors regarding your specific situation.
 If you meet with an investment professional, they will speak with you about your investment goals and your time horizon.

 It's important that your financial advisor has a clear understanding of why you are investing and what you want to accomplish.
 Though most often, people speak to an advisor about investing for their retirement.

 An advisor can give you guidance on how much you can, and should be, investing each year.
 They will also gauge your risk tolerance, so they put you in the most appropriate investment vehicles.

 Learning how to invest in S&P 500 stocks and index funds is an important part of the process.
 Since its first introduction in 1957, the S&P 500 has been a measuring stick for the health of the stock market in the United States.

-At Play Louder!, I use my personal experience and experience to bring my clients the best financial, business & real estate advice!
-I enjoy working directly with individuals and business owners to help them realize their goals.
+At Play Louder!
+I coach individuals and business owners, to help them realize their goals.
 Contact me today to set up a free chat so we can discuss how I can help you achieve financial independence!